-Requests for incomplete (I) or withdrawal (W) must be made in accordance with University policies, which are available at http://catalog.arizona.edu/policy/grades-and-gradingsystem#incomplete and http://catalog.arizona.edu/policy/grades-and-grading-system#Withdrawal respectively.
+Requests for incomplete (I) or withdrawal (W) must be made in accordance with University policies, which are available at http://catalog.arizona.edu/policy/grades-and-grading-system#withdrawal respectively.

 Dispute of Grade Policy An effort will be made to hand back material in a timely manner.
 Make sure to review all of your graded material as soon as possible.
 Occasionally errors in grading may occur.
 If you spot such an error, you must call it to the attention of the TA or instructor within one week.